 But, you don’t need to worry about that anymore, as I have composed a small guide to help you out.

-Time and Temperature Guide:
+Time and Temperature Guide for Different Materials:

 When working with fabrics made of polyester, it’s crucial that you apply lower temperatures.
 Use the following instructions: